bartvanhalder/owlin-apidocs/README.md

 		- activity
 		- epoch
 - ``range``
-	- Use the range parameter to filter out articles over a specific time or ranking range.
+	- Use the range parameter to filter out articles from a specific time or ranking range.
 The value is an object with the key you want to filter on, followed by a ``from`` and/or ``to`` field.
 Like: ``range = {"epoch":{"from":1389861184,"to":1391070784}}``
 	- By default, the range goes from 2 weeks ago to the current time.
-	- Other fields you can set a range to are:
+	- Fields of which you can set a range are:
 		- decaying_activity
 		- activity
 		- epoch